cytoscape/cytoscape.js/documentation/md/core/init.md

 ```

 **layout** : A plain object that specifies layout options.
 Which layout is initially run is specified by the `name` field.
 Refer to a layout's documentation for the options it supports.

+**zoom** : The initial zoom level of the graph.
+Make sure to disable viewport manipulation options, such as `fit`, in your layout so that it is not overridden when the layout is applied.

+**pan** : The initial panning position of the graph.
+Make sure to disable viewport manipulation options, such as `fit`, in your layout so that it is not overridden when the layout is applied.

 **renderer** : A plain object containing options for the renderer to be used.
 The `name` field specifies which renderer is used.
 You need not specify anything for this option, unless you want to use a custom renderer.